ireaneus/CDI/docs/ETP/ETPS10Assignment.md

 - **Application:** Because saving faith is a living power, we must examine our own lives not by what we *say* we believe on Sunday, but by how our belief *moves us* to act toward those in need and in obedience to God's commands throughout the week.
 If there is no movement, we must ask if there is truly any life.

 ---

+## The Problem/Question Framework

+**The Problem (The Human Dilemma):** Many people within the church possess a *"verbal-only"* faith—they claim to believe in God but live lives that are indistinguishable from the world.
+This creates a dangerous spiritual false security where individuals believe they are saved while possessing what James calls *"dead faith"*.

+**The Question (The Hook):** *"Is a verbal profession of faith enough to save a person, or is there a specific kind of evidence that must be present for faith to be considered alive and saving?"*

+### Student Study Notes: Working Toward the Conclusion

+**1. The Internal Tension (vv.
+14-17)**

+- **Observation:** James begins with two rhetorical questions.
+He isn't questioning the *necessity* of faith, but the *nature* of the faith being claimed.
+- **The "Dead" Diagnosis:** Just as words of well-wishing do not fill a hungry stomach, words of faith without actions do not save the soul.
+- **Note:** The problem isn't a lack of *"works"* as a merit, but a lack of *"life"* in the faith itself.

+**2. The Intellectual Trap (vv.
+18-19)**

+- **Observation:** James introduces an objector.
+Some want to separate faith and works into two different *"spiritual gifts"* (You have faith; I have works).
+- **The Demonic Comparison:** James shatters the idea that *"belief"* is merely intellectual agreement.
+Even demons have *"correct"* theology (they believe God is one), but their belief leads to trembling, not transformation.
+- **Note:** Intellectual *"belief"* without a change of heart is the same faith the demons possess.

+**3. The Historical Proof (vv.
+20-25)**

+- **Observation:** James uses two extremes—Abraham (the father of the Jews) and Rahab (a Gentile prostitute)—to show this principle is universal.
+- **The "Perfecting" of Faith:** Abraham’s faith wasn't *"added to"* by works; his faith was *brought to its intended goal* when he obeyed God.
+His actions were the *"visibility"* of his invisible trust.
+- **Note:** Regardless of your background, the evidence of life is always the same: active obedience.

+### Conclusion: The Big Idea as the Answer

+(This is where the "Problem" is resolved by the "Big Idea")

+**The Answer to our Question:**
+Because faith is an internal, invisible reality, it is only through the *"spirit"* of active obedience that we can know our faith is not a corpse.
+Therefore, **the essential test for any profession of faith is: “Does my belief in God produce the kind of practical, life-changing actions that prove my faith is actually alive?”**

+**The "So What?"
+(Application):**
+If you were put on trial for being a Christian, would there be enough physical evidence (works) to convict you, or would the case be dismissed for lack of proof?
+We must stop resting on a *"decision"* made years ago if there is no *"discipleship"* happening today.

+If from what we read, you are now thinking, am I truly saved?
+What marks me as a Christian?
+If I am a Christian why can't I go out and "win the world for Christ"?

+- Fear of rejection, being labeled as a religious nut, persecuted?

+If I don't see *"works"* in my life, how do I know that I am truly saved?

+- If your wrestling with this question, then you are
+    - these questions are not asked by unbelievers, they don't care
+    - if they are asking these questions, and they know the answer, seeking God.
+He will send a messenger, would you like to be that messenger?
+- If you have genuine love for the brethern - love for one another.

+**Scripture References**

+> *"if you have love for one-another"*
+> *"If you confess with your mouth, and **believe** (an action that is produced)"*
+> *"Judas with Jesus 3 years, Lord, lord, show us a sign"*
+> *"Do you struggle with "your salvation", I can tell you unbelievers don't ask such questions"*
+> *"examine yourselves"*
+> *"The question now becomes, if you find all these to be true, what are you going to do about it, what is stopping you from "producing good fruit"*
+> *"Someone will preach"*
+---

 This second sermon will be preached by the students during the last two class sessions of this course, Sessions 12 and 13.